 And the last four CM40-8M units 5666 to 5669 were model CM40-8MEFI as they had an Electronically Injected Fuel system on the prime-mover.

-BHP Billiton commissioned a new paint scheme which includes the new corporate logo and was designed by Steve Malpass Design, and is a mix of charcoal grey, silver and terracotta brown.
+BHP Billiton commissioned a new paint scheme which included the new corporate logo and was designed by Steve Malpass Design, and is a mix of charcoal grey, silver and terracotta brown.

 CM39-8 loco 5632 was the first unit to receive the new livery and received black number decals, CM40-8M rebuild 5639 was next painted also with black numbers.
 By the time 5630 was painted the numbers were applied as white, 5632 subsequently received white numerals, but 5639 did not.
-Only 5639 and 5650 survived till retirement with black numerals.
+5650 also recived black numbers when it was repainted and this unit survived till retirement with black numerals.

 In the end only sixteen CM40-8M units were repainted into the bubble or 'Earth' livery.